-Alimony, formally referred to as spousal maintenance in New York, can be a deeply contested issue in a divorce.
-Generally speaking, alimony is the obligation of one spouse to support the other after a divorce.
+Alimony, formally referred to as spousal maintenance in New York, is often a deeply contested issue in a divorce.
+Generally speaking, alimony is the obligation of one spouse to financially support the other after a divorce.
 The goal is to help the dependent spouse remain financially stable and, if possible, become financially independent.
-A lot of factors go into determining one’s entitlement to support.
-Contested divorces can be based on spousal maintenance.
-Often, a difference of opinion on what support one spouse deserves and the obligation of the other is the crux of the dispute.
-Each party believes that they have worked hard for the family and the marriage, quickly leading to litigation.
+Many factors determine one’s entitlement to support.
+Contested divorces are often based on spousal maintenance.
+Frequently, a difference of opinion on what support one spouse deserves and the obligation of the other is the crux of the dispute, as each party believes that they have worked hard for the family and the marriage.
 If you are in dispute with your spouse over alimony, you should consult with an effective and experienced attorney.
-Peter V. Mandi & Associates, Inc. is a hands-on, attentive, and dedicated law firm serving the greater Long Island area.
-Whether you are requesting support or need it, if you need to schedule a consultation, contact our firm to discuss your matter.
+Peter V. Mandi & Associates, Inc. is a hands-on, attentive, law firm, dedicated to serving the greater Long Island area.
+Our alimony lawyer is ready to hear your case and help you every step of the way.
+Whether you are requesting support or need it, contact our firm to discuss your case.

 Determining spousal maintenance

-Some couples can come to an agreement outside of court regarding a spousal maintenance plan that works for them, but when a court hears a spousal maintenance case, they take many factors into consideration.
+Some couples can agree on a spousal maintenance plan outside of court, however, this is not always the case.
+When a court hears a spousal maintenance case, it will consider many different factors.
 Some of these factors include the following:

 - Income: Courts will examine the income of each spouse to see what support is needed.